 The actual voltage at which the ZCD switches is the zero-cross reference voltage.
-Because this reference voltage is slightly offset from the ground, the zero-cross event generated by the ZCD will occur either early or late with respect to the true zero-crossing.
+Because this reference voltage is slightly offset from the ground, the zero-cross event generated by the ZCD will occur either early or late for the true zero-crossing.